mlflow/mlflow/examples/mlflow_artifacts/README.md

 `docker-compose.yml` provides a more advanced setup than the previous one:

-- Tracking server connects to a remote database (PostgreSQL).
+- Tracking service uses PostgreSQL as a backend store.
-- Artifact service connects to a remote a artifact storage (MinIO).
+- Artifact service uses MinIO as a artifact store.
 - Tracking and artifacts services are running on different servers.

 ```sh